 - rack for draining pears

-- Mix breadcrumbs and remaining cardamom.
+- For croutons: Mix breadcrumbs and remaining cardamom.
 Add remaining diced pears and toss well.
 Heat 1/3 cup oil in a small skillet.
 Heat til oil is very hot.
 Test by placing one diced pear in pan.
 If it browns right away, the oil is hot enough.
 Add remaining diced pears and fry until golden.
 Remove from oil with a slotted spoon.
 Drain on a rack so oil falls through the holes.
 Serve with soup as croutons.
 Enjoy!